worldcoin/developer-portal/README.md

 ```

 2. Edit any environment variables for which you have real credentials.
 3. AWS access (for KMS) is required to run the Developer Portal locally.
-KMS is used to sign/encrypt, particularly for Sign in with Worldcoin.
+KMS is used to sign/encrypt, particularly for Sign in with World ID.
 You will need to have AWS credentials in your env with relevant permissions to run KMS.
 Here is an [IAM sample policy](aws-role-sample-policy.json) for this.
    1. If you are a core contributor with AWS access to TFH, follow the instructions [here](https://github.com/worldcoin/developer-portal-deployment#local-development) instead.

 ### Starting the app